CNN's Andrew Gillum found 'inebriated' in Miami Beach hotel room; cops recover meth

 He told police, according to the report, that when he arrived in the room he discovered Dyson and Gillum under the influence of an unknown substance.

 “Mr. Mejias observed Mr. Gillum inside of the bathroom vomiting,” the report says.
+He then performed CPR on Dyson.

 Gillum joined CNN as a political commentator in January 2019.